cmeeren/FSharp.JsonApi/README.md

 * Support for loading included resources asynchronously on-demand, in parallel
 * Uses [FSharp.JsonSkippable](https://github.com/cmeeren/FSharp.JsonSkippable) for strong typing of whether JSON properties are included or excluded
 * Plays very nicely with the robust error handling of [FsToolkit.ErrorHandling](https://github.com/demystifyfp/FsToolkit.ErrorHandling/), whether monadic or applicative (the latter works perfectly to return multiple JSON-API errors at once)
+* Lots of utilities to allow you to easily wire up your perfect domain snowflakes (single-case DU wrappers with smart constructors, `Result`-returning record field setters, etc.) with the raw resource attributes and relationships present in a JSON-API request
 * And much more

 The focus is on server implementations, but it may also be useful when implementing clients (please get in touch!).

 ### Production readiness

-We use this library for at least two mission-critical production APIs.
+We use this library for at least three mission-critical production APIs.
 I have developed and tweaked it internally for around one and a half years before finally polishing it and publishing to NuGet.
 I’m not claiming it’s perfect, or even bug-free, but it’s battle-tested, and I have a vested interest in keeping this library working properly.

 Installation
 ------------

 FSharp.JsonApi consists of three NuGet packages:

-* **FSharp.JsonApi** contains all the core stuff: JSON-API document models for serialization/deserialization, resource builders, parsing and validation of query parameters and documents, etc. If you don’t use ASP.NET Core, you can easily use this library to build your own abstractions.
+* **FSharp.JsonApi** contains all the core stuff: JSON-API document models for serialization/deserialization, resource builders, parsing and validation of query parameters and documents, helpers for calling domain code based on a JSON-API request, etc. If you don’t use ASP.NET Core, you can easily use this library to build your own abstractions.
 * **FSharp.JsonApi.AspNetCore** contains lots of useful helpers and additional overloads for parsing and validating requests using ASP.NET Core’s `HttpContext`.
-* **FSharp.JsonApi.Giraffe** contains a few simple helpers that may be useful if using [Giraffe](https://github.com/giraffe-fsharp/Giraffe/).
+* **FSharp.JsonApi.Giraffe** contains a few simple `HttpHandler`s that may be useful if using [Giraffe](https://github.com/giraffe-fsharp/Giraffe/).

 Install all packages that are relevant for you.
 You can get away with installing only the highest-level package – e.g. FSharp.JsonApi.Giraffe – and have the rest installed automatically as transitive dependencies, but depending on your package manager, you might not be able to easily update the lower-level (transitive) packages (Paket is better at this than NuGet).